mbuciuman/SecretAgentsSmashCompanion/README.md

 To be written...

-## How to Add Your Own Training Mod
+## How to Add Your Own Training Mode

 To be written...